jimporter/mike/README.md

 By default, this serves the docs on `http://localhost:8000`, but you can change this with `-a`/`--dev-addr`.

-When editing your documentation, it's usually best to use `mkdocs serve` instead.
-This serves the current version of your documentation without forcing you to create a Git commit first via `mike deploy`.

 > [!CAUTION]
 > `mike serve` and `mkdocs serve` should be used *for testing only*.
 To host